trilogy-group/ravendb/docker-ds/README.md

 ```
 ./docker-cli start
 ```
-This command will use the Dockerfile to create a Docker image and then start the container in detach mode.
+This command will use the Dockerfile to create a Docker image and then start the container in detached mode.

 ### Build the container